Dody06/Dody06/Home.md

 No

+### I cannot remember the password for my backup.
+Can you help me?

+See above

 ### Is Authenticator Pro available / coming to iOS?

 No and probably not.
 Publishing an app on the App Store requires that you pay a annual $99 fee.
 Furthermore, you must own Apple hardware to develop an app in the first place.